exaexa/ShinySOM/TUTORIAL.md

 1. First, in the **Clustering** tab, we create a dendrogram structure using a selected hierarchical clustering algorithm.
 2. The populations are selected in the dendrogram as such: After clicking (and focusing) the shinyDendro interface, keyboard is used to choose a single-letter cluster "key" (any of `a` to `z` and `0` to `9`); cluster key represents an unique assigned classification, which is, put more simply, the "cluster color".
 Clicking in the dendrogram causes the clicked branch of the tree to be painted by this chosen color.
 Resulting classification is immediately visible in the embedding on the right.
 Additionally, the embedding plot can be used for brushing -- drawing a rectangle around cells in the view highlights the selected cells in the dendrogram.
 3. Cell parameters may be displayed next to the dendrogram as a heatmap, in order to aid cluster identification.
-4. The embedding view can be quickly colored by any marker expression or converted to display the usual 2-dimensional dotplot (with the same possibility of brushing).
+4. The embedding view can be quickly colored by any marker expression or converted to display the usual 2-dimensional scatter plot (with the same possibility of brushing).
 5. After the desired populations are selected, we can assign them interpretable names and save them.
 That makes the named populations available to the final parts of the workflow (mainly analysis and subset dissection).
-6. The clustered cells may be immediately observed in a more complicated scatterplot structure, using the same interface as in Overview.
+6. The clustered cells may be immediately observed in a more complicated scatter plot structure, using the same interface as in Overview.

 ## Create a dataset subset